freeCodeCamp-Montreal/hackathon-2018/README.md

 ## What is provided
 Please note that this event is NOT sponsored.
  - Drinks
- - Snacks (nuts/veggies/sandwiches/etc)
+ - Snacks (granola bars/sandwiches/etc)
- - Power chords
+ - Power cords
  - Chairs, tables and rooms to code in

 ## What you need to bring